If you’ve been a reader of my blog for any length of time, you may know

 Ask for help when you need it.
 Make requests.
 Explain what you need help with and why it’s important to you.
 When we do this in a calm and rational way, we are much more likely to get a positive response.

-When we scream at our partner: “Well you can do the bloody shopping and cook the turkey, I’ve had it!” he may not be so keen to roll up his sleeves!
+When we scream at our husbands: “Well you can do the bloody shopping and cook the turkey, I’ve had it!” he may not be so keen to roll up his sleeves!

 Know your limits.
-Know what you are prepared to do and what you aren’t prepared to do.
-Make a conscious choice that you are going to enjoy Christmas with your sanity and your stress levels intact.
+Know what you are prepared to do and what you aren’t.
+Make a conscious choice that you’re going to enjoy Christmas with your sanity and your stress levels intact.

 Either way, don’t hang your Christmas happiness on other people’s behaviour or co-operation.